 The Royal Geographical Society library has been housed within the State Library for over 100 years.
 The collection focus is Australian geography and exploration, but includes items dating back many centuries and is home to the relics of some notable explorers.View more information

 The Sir Josiah Symon Library is an example of a 19th-century 'gentleman's library'.
 In its day one of the best private libraries in Adelaide, it was bequeathed to the State Library in 1935.
-The library is located on the top floor of the Mortlock Library and is open to the public each weekday between 12 to 2pm.View the guide
+Due to the COVID-19 regulations, the Symons Library is temporarily closed.View the guide

 Countless state treasures are housed within the State Library, whether donated by generous members of the public, purchased with the support of groups such as the Friends of the State Library or procured by generations of astute librarians and archivists.View the collection